Carbon Credits and Offsets

 This benefits the company buying the ACCUs as they may avoid paying penalties for exceeding a Government imposed threshold for carbon release from their operation.
 It may also benefit them in terms of publicity – they may claim in their public advertisements that their operation is clean and green and they are at “Net Zero”.
 This is despite in actuality still emitting carbon dioxide from their production sites.

-For the record carbon offsets are similar to carbon credits in that they usually represent a nominal one tonne of carbon dioxide reduced or sequestered.
+For the record carbon offsets are similar to carbon credits in that they usually represent a nominal one tonne of carbon dioxide or carbon dioxide equivalent reduced or sequestered.
 However carbon offsets do not have Government approval though they may be approved by an independent third party organisation.
 They are used in the voluntary carbon markets.
 For example an airline might purchase them so they can claim their flights are net zero.
 Or a company may do the same to claim net zero for their operations.
 They are generally lower quality and cheaper than carbon credits.
 I will use the term carbon credit on this web page for both credits and offsets for simplicity sake.

 Table 1 - Classes of Carbon Credits

 Notes for Table 1: - * This is my classification system, not an industry wide classification.
 There may be other sources applicable for the two classes.
 Renewable energy is not included in the ACCU system at present - it has separate carbon credit systems.